Evercoder/clipboard-inspector/README.md

 `yarn build` (or `npm build`)

-I use this to build the JS bundle in the `dist` folder so that you can access the tool online via Github Pages (the repo has Pages set up based on the `master` branch).
+To deploy the project:

+`yarn deploy`

+This will build the project and push the `dist/` folder on the `gh-pages` Git branch.
+GitHub Pages is set up to work with this branch.

 ## Additional resources